jknapka/mvca/src/tg/unter/README.txt

 need_events page, and on the event page for a particular event.

-Story: When looking at the event page showing all events, Carla (a coordinator) can:
+Story (INCOMPLETE): When looking at the event page showing all events, Carla (a coordinator) can:

   - see that (say) Veronica has responded to her airport event.
   - She can click Veronica's name to see contact information.

-Story: Veronica (a normal volunteer, not a coordinator)
+Story (INCOMPLETE): Veronica (a normal volunteer, not a coordinator)

   - CANNOT see who has responded to events.
   - She can only see which events require volunteers to